fullstorydev/fullstory-browser-sdk/README.md

 });
 ```
 For more information on setting page vars, view the FullStory help article on [Sending custom page data to FullStory](https://help.fullstory.com/hc/en-us/articles/1500004101581-FS-setVars-API-Sending-custom-page-data-to-FullStory).

-#### Note
-`FullStory.setVars(<scope>, <payload>)` currently only supports a string value of "page" for the scope.
-Using arbitrary strings for the scope parameter will result in an Error that will be logged to the browser console or discarded, depending on whether devMode or debug is enabled.